tradinghours/tradinghours-python/README.md

 This packages downlods all available data from TradingHours.com and then allows you to work with the data locally.

 ### About the Data
-We supports over 1000 exchanges and trading venues, including all major currencies.
+We support over 1000 exchanges and trading venues, including all major currencies.
 [See all supported markets](https://www.tradinghours.com/coverage).

 Our comprehensive data covers: